DataSF/datasf.github.io/showcase/datascience/_posts/2018-01-11-greening-the-city-with-better-lighting.md

 Based on the findings, DataScienceSF created a long list of potential leads.
 We combined data on property use, permitting activity, and energy consumption to help prioritize targets.
 The new list relied heavily on data already published through the open data portal.
 We then matched it with properties in SFE’s existing database to easily identify properties that already existed in the database.

+### Before and after maps show increase in list of leads

 ![Two maps showing the distribution of commerical leads before and after the DataScienceSF project.](/uploads/versions/lights-commercial-leads---x----890-405x---.PNG)

 <figcaption>DataScienceSF was able to increase Energy Watch's list of potential commercial leads by 250%.</figcaption>